Summer Courses

 AP Music Theory

-- Ms. Jackson
+- Hannah Jackson

-Registration: $850
+Tuition: $850

 This course offers both a rigorous grounding in music theory and an intense training in aural skills, all within a highly interactive, engaging, and supportive environment.

-AP Physics 1 and 2
+AP Physics 1 and/or 2 (Full Year or Single Semester)

-- Dr. Kernion
+- John Kernion

 Both the Physics 1 course and the Physics 2 course cover algebra-based introductory physics concepts.
 These topics include the same material found in a first-year college physics courses typically taken by science students with non-engineering majors.
 AP Physics 1 and AP Physics 2 emphasize understanding what the College Board has identified as the "Big Ideas" and the "Science Process Skills and Practices" necessary to move forward in other science courses.

-AP Physics C (Mech and E&M)
+AP Physics C (Mech and/or E&M) Full Year or Single Semester

-- Dr. Kernion
+- John Kernion

 AP Precalculus

-- Ms. Amelia Chan
+- Amelia Chan

 This AP course is designed to provide a comprehensive study of functions, which are the basis of calculus and other higher mathematics courses.
 The students will study the properties and graphs of trigonometric, polynomial, rational, inverse, exponential and logarithmic functions, inequalities, polar coordinates, complex numbers, conic sections, matrices, vectors, sequences, series, counting and probability.
 Students who successfully complete this course will be ready to take AP Calculus and college Calculus.